Living in the Age of Airplanes: Terwilliger's response to criticism

 Terwilliger responded to audiences who criticized Living in the Age of Airplanes for not being similar to One Six Right, stating the core audiences are not them and that he felt One Six Right portrays general aviation as it should, leaving no need for a follow-up.
 He stated the criticism was expected and that some One Six Right fans expressed awe at the difference between One Six Right and Living in the Age of Airplanes.

-In a 2016 interview with Tom Hudson of James Horner Film Music, also in response to Horner's death in a plane crash shortly after the film's release, Terwilliger said:

-The issues [in aviation] are in the news: they are talked about, they do get their screen time.
+In response to Horner's death in a plane crash shortly after the film's release, Terwilliger said:The issues [in aviation] are in the news: they are talked about, they do get their screen time.
 [This film] is meant to take the things we don't think about and put them front-and-center.
-The advertisement ... is, 'It's a beautiful thing that we're living in the age of airplanes'.
-It's a celebration of that.
-It makes no excuses.
+The advertisement ... is, 'It's a beautiful thing that we're living in the age of airplanes'. ...
 It's not a propaganda film.
 It's not a Wright brothers film ... we don't mention any of the milestones of aviation.
-It's very big, ...
-35,000-f[ee]t view of aviation.[T]he tragedy is incalculable, and the loss, for sure.
-It doesn't change aviation for me, in terms of my love of it, in terms of the message in the film.
+It's [a] very big ... view of aviation.[T]he tragedy is incalculable, and the loss, for sure.
+It doesn't affect ... the message in the film.
 [I]s it perfect?
 No. Is there some risk?
-Yes.
-Is there more risk in small planes and [private flying than in big planes and commercial flying?
-Yeah.
+Yes. ...
 Those facts haven't changed, and it's very unfortunate, but it doesn't impact my love or enthusiasm at all for it.
 Ever since I was a kid, I think it's a beautiful thing.